 Divorce Reform: Restoring Civic Virtue in Family Law: Re-examining No-Fault Divorce, address at ACLJ/Regent University conference (Restoring Civic Virtue) (Feb.
 1996).

 Curious about how your faith will impact your legal calling?
 Do you want to positively impact our culture?
-If so, Prof. Lynne Kohm has something to share with you.
+If so, Associate Dean Lynne Kohm has something to share with you.